Amnesty International: 1990s

 Throughout the 1990s, Amnesty continued to grow, to a membership of over seven million in over 150 countries and territories, led by Senegalese Secretary General Pierre Sané.
+At the intergovernmental level, Amnesty International argued in favour of creating a United Nations High Commissioner for Human Rights (established 1993) and an International Criminal Court (established 2002).

 Amnesty continued to work on a wide range of issues and world events.
 For example, South African groups joined in 1992 and hosted a visit by Pierre Sané to meet with the apartheid government to press for an investigation into allegations of police abuse, an end to arms sales to the African Great Lakes region and the abolition of the death penalty.
 In particular, Amnesty International brought attention to violations committed on specific groups, including refugees, racial/ethnic/religious minorities, women and those executed or on Death Row.
-The death penalty report When the State Kills and the "Human Rights are Women's Rights" campaign were key actions for the latter two issues.

-During the 1990s, Amnesty International was forced to react to human rights violations occurring in the context of a proliferation of armed conflict in Angola, East Timor, the Persian Gulf, Rwanda, and the former Yugoslavia.
-Amnesty International took no position on whether to support or oppose external military interventions in these armed conflicts.
-It did not reject the use of force, even lethal force, or ask those engaged to lay down their arms.
-Instead, it questioned the motives behind external intervention and selectivity of international action in relation to the strategic interests of those who sent troops.
-It argued that action should be taken to prevent human-rights problems from becoming human-rights catastrophes and that both intervention and inaction represented a failure of the international community.